PlainsightAI/legacy-docs/landmarks.md

 # Landmarks

 Landmarks are geographical points of interest (POIs).
-Proximity to Landmarks is used in Rules to trigger an action such as content delivery to an agent or webhook to another service.
+Landmarks are used as conditions for a rule that evaluate a device's proximity to the area.
 The Landmark API provides several options for defining landmarks.

 Example:
 ```json